 What is a Mechanical Keyboard?

-The mechanical keyboard has an actual physical switch mechanism, which gets activated when you press a key and the keystroke is registered like the one shown in below picture.
+The mechanical keyboard has an actual physical switch mechanism, which gets activated when you press a key.
+The keystroke is registered for each key separately.

-The normal membrane keyboard or the rubber dome keyboard does not have these individual switches but have a membrane which gets the signal from the key to the CPU as shown in the below picture.
+The normal membrane keyboard or the rubber dome keyboard does not have these individual switches.
+But have a membrane ( as shown in the below picture) which gets the signal from the key to the CPU.

 A Brief History of Mechanical Keyboards

-IBM released a PC in 1983 which had a keyboard with QWERTY layout but all important Keys like Shift and Enter were of small size unlike today.
-The 83 Key keyboard was known as the AT/XT keyboard.
+IBM released a PC in 1983 which had a keyboard with QWERTY layout but all important Keys like Shift and Enter were of small size, unlike today.
+The 83 Key keyboards were known as the AT/XT keyboard.

 “If you don’t know history, then you don’t know anything.
 You are a leaf that doesn’t know it is part of a tree.